henry-eigen/tla_tf/README.md

 - The batch must be flattened before being passed to the loss
 - The dimensions of the tla labels must be (batch_size, 1)
 - If using Keras, a wrapper function to average the losses across the batch must be used to avoid shape issues
+- In the original paper, the authors added a regularization term to the loss citing Facenet.
+I have excluded this since I was unable to find the loss term in the referenced paper.
+This exclusion should have minimal impact on performance as the coefficient for the term was very small.